-- TRANSITIONS lists sentences with probable transitional words, phrases, and clauses. - a.
+TRANSITIONS lists sentences with probable transitional words, phrases, and clauses.

+- a.
 Transitional words, phrases, and clauses are important in compositions and in college entrance exams. - b.
 Possible transitional word types are suggested along with the benefits of their use. - c.
-Transitional words and phrases can be found by clicking on the Mutton, then, double-click "Writer's Workbench Word Lists," then click "List of Transitional Words and Phrases."
+Transitional words and phrases can be found by clicking on the 10/2 button, then, double-clicking "Writer's Workbench Word Lists," then, clicking "List of Transitional Words and Phrases."